microsoft/pxt-calliope/docs/projects/robot-unicorn.md

 https://www.youtube.com/watch?v=CKqrMxuZ6gQ
 <br/>

-**2. Add in the electronics!** Put on the wheels, then wire up the servos and the battery and the first @boardNam@.
+**2. Add in the electronics!** Put on the wheels, then wire up the servos and the battery and the first @boardname@.
 Just watch my video to see how.

 https://youtu.be/CKqrMxuZ6gQ?t=178
 <br/>